 He said: “It is unfortunate that the division is still shut down given that we are yet to receive the security guarantees that we asked for.

 “I acknowledge that all persons of goodwill in the state including the local and national Bar Association have appealed to us to have the division reopened.
 We are giving these appeals serious consideration.
 Once we agreed on the parameters for reopening the division, we will do that”.

-Besides, Justice Kanyip, said the court performed well in the last legal year, though he expressed concern that the court’s arbitration mechanisms were not being utilised.
+Besides, Justice Kanyip, said the court performed well in the last legal year, though he expressed concern that the court’s arbitration mechanisms were not being utilized.

-“From available record, between the third quarter of 2020 to the second quarter of 2021, the court had 6,277 cases in its docket across the country with Lagos, Abuja, Port Harcourt and Ibadan leading in that order in terms of caseload.
+“From available records, between the third quarter of 2020 to the second quarter of 2021, the court had 6,277 cases in its docket across the country with Lagos, Abuja, Port Harcourt, and Ibadan leading in that order in terms of caseload.

 “I must state that Owerri and Makurdi divisions have joined in the divisions with over 500 cases in the docket.

-“We will continue to improve on the objectives of the court, i. e. easy, affordable and quick dispensation of labour justice that meet global standards,” Justice Kanyip added.
+“We will continue to improve on the objectives of the court, that is easy, affordable, and quick dispensation of labour justice that meet global standards,” Justice Kanyip added.

 In his remarks, the Attorney-General of the Federation and Minister of Justice, Mr. Abubakar Malami, SAN, commended the NICN for putting the nation’s interest above other considerations in its handling of the dispute between the Federal Government and the striking Academic Staff Union of Universities, ASUU.

-While reiterating FG’s determination to improve the welfare of judges, Malami, challenged stakeholders in the Judiciary, particularly the Nigerian Bar Association, NBA, to lead the fight to ensure that state governments comply with constitutional provision guaranteeing financial autonomy for the Judiciary
+While reiterating FG’s determination to improve the welfare of judges, Malami, challenged stakeholders in the Judiciary, particularly the Nigerian Bar Association, NBA, to lead the fight to ensure that state governments comply with a constitutional provision guaranteeing financial autonomy for the Judiciary.